theuerc/Website/src/routes/customers/quizlet.md

 <Section>
 	<Quote
-		quote="Gitpod is a great product that has helped us a lot.
+		quote="Gitpod offers a compelling developer experience, and reduces our developer downtime to nearly zero.
+Running in the cloud enabled new ways of working together that weren’t possible before.
 We were able to modernize our development environment and increase internal developer satisfaction by 45 percentage points." author={{
 			name: "Roger Goldfinger",
 			jobTitle: "Senior Staff Software Engineer at Quizlet",